-Cloning is a process in which scientists produce a biologically identical copy of a living creature.
+An animal cloning process produces a biologically identical copy of a living creature.
 The biologic copy -- which is sometimes called a clone -- has the same genetic makeup as the original.
 An embryo is an organism that is early in its developmental cycle; fertilized eggs that have begun cell division and are up to eight weeks old are sometimes referred to as embryos.
 Embryo cloning, then, is the process of making a biologic copy of a fertilized egg that has begun the process of cell division -- in theory, creating a biologic "twin."

 While there are a number of techniques that can be used in embryonic cloning, somatic cell nuclear transfer, or SCNT, is one of the most common.
 In SCNT, scientists start by removing the DNA-containing nucleus -- which houses all of the organism's genetic material -- from a somatic, non-reproductive cell.
 This nucleus is then transferred to an egg cell, whose nucleus and DNA have also been extracted.
-After a series of laboratory "tweaks," the egg cell with the new DNA is allowed to grow into an embryo, is transferred to a surrogate mother, and is carried to term.
+After a series of laboratory "tweaks," the egg cell with the new DNA is allowed to grow into an embryo which, through a process of embryo transplant, is transferred to a surrogate mother, and is carried to term.

 Embryo Cloning Benefits